mathcoll/t6/ROADMAP.md

   - [x] Flows allows to force signature and/or encryption when datapoints are POSTed

 ### Milestone 3: Implement additional snippets
-  - [ ] :ballot_box_with_check: ~~Maps snippets, that could help for a geolocalization/geotracing~~ This feature become depredated as the #objects-maps allows to locate all objects on the map.
+  - [ ] :x: ~~Maps snippets, that could help for a geolocalization/geotracing~~ This feature become depredated as the #objects-maps allows to locate all objects on the map.
   - [x] Graphs snippets

 ### Milestone 2 - April 2016: Dashboard integration